chaserx/awesome-citizen/README.md

 # Awesome Citizen

-A curated list of awesome tools, libraries, resources, and other citizen empowering things inspired by [other awesome awesomeness](https://github.com/bayandin/awesome-awesomeness#awesome-awesomeness).
+A curated list of awesome tools, libraries, and other citizen empowering resources inspired by [other awesome awesomeness](https://github.com/bayandin/awesome-awesomeness#awesome-awesomeness).

-Sharing is caring.
+Sharing _is_ caring.
 If you think a resource should be added, add a 👍 (`:+1:`) at the according issue or create a new one.
-Please review the [contribution guidelines first](CONTRIBUTING.md).
+Please review the [contribution guidelines](CONTRIBUTING.md) first.

 * [Awesome Citizen](#awesome-citizen)
     - Elections